-I think I will be looking more closely at wool when I am teaching at the Mannings this spring.
-I can usually quite safely breeze through the store without getting too tempted by anything except for workshop supplies.
+I think I will be looking more closely at wool when I am visiting the Mannings yarn store.
+I can usually quite safely breeze through the store without getting too tempted by anything.
 I would like to see what other wool I can find that works so nicely on my backstrap loom (the wool for this current project is KnitPicks Palette, by the way.
 It comes in so many colors!
 I am almost scared to name it.
 Every time I fnd a wool designed for knitters that I like to use for weaving, it gets discontinued!).

 Last time I was at the Mannings I was checking out the Harrisville Shetland as I had had success using it for warp-faced weaving straight off the cone on a floor loom.
 I made this band with it on my friend Pam’s floor loom.
 It felt so good!